Cathy Small: Community service

-In 1993, Small developed a catalog so the Hopi Arts & Crafts Coop Guild could their crafts directly to consumers.
+In 1993, Small developed a catalog so the Hopi Arts & Crafts Coop Guild could market their crafts directly to consumers.

 Small founded Pipeline Northern Arizona University after reading that Arizona had the second highest high school dropout rate in the United States.
 Pipeline NAU is a partnership between the university, Big Brothers/Big Sisters of Northern Arizona, and Flagstaff Unified School District No. 1.
 It pairs seventh-grade students with an NAU faculty or staff member who serves as a mentor for five years.
-Pipeline NAU started with the 1998-99 school year.
+Pipeline NAU started with the 1998–99 school year.
 Students who finish the program receive a four-year full scholarship to Northern Arizona University.

 Awards and honors

 In 1997, Small received a grant from the National Science Foundation to model and simulate Polynesian social systems.
-She received the American Anthropology Association/Oxford University Press Award for Undergraduate Teaching of Anthropology for the 2008-09 academic year.
+She received the American Anthropology Association/Oxford University Press Award for Undergraduate Teaching of Anthropology for the 2008–09 academic year.
 She also received the Praxis Award for Excellence in Applied Anthropology.

 For her work with Pipeline NAU, Small received the National Points of Light Award, the Arizona Governor's Special Recognition, and the Best Educational Practices in Post-Secondary Education in the State of Arizona Award.

 Personal life

-Small is unmarried and does not have children.
-She practices Judaism.
-She has practiced vipassana meditation for more than twenty years and has taught meditation since 2010.
+Small is married to her spouse, Phyllis, whom she has been with since 1990.
+Her religious heritage is Judaism.
+She has practiced vipassana meditation for more than twenty-five years and has taught meditation since 2010.
 She teaches meditation at the Flagstaff Insight Meditation Community in Flagstaff, Arizona.
 Each semester, she also co-teachers a six-week-long mindfulness course at Northern Arizona University for faculty, staff, and community members.